Mark Oldman

 Mark Stanford Oldman (born January 5, 1969) is an American entrepreneur, wine expert, and author of several books on wine.
-He has been described as "one of the wine world's great populizers" and "one of the wine world's great showmen."
-He regularly appears at food and wine festivals as well as corporations and institutions, and teaches a course on entrepreneurship for Stanford University.
+Founder of the wine media company Bevinars.com, he has been described as "one of the wine world's great populizers" and "one of the wine world's great showmen."
+He is regularly named the "audience favorite" at major food and wine festivals and does private events for corporations and institutions.
+He also designed and teaches a course on entrepreneurship for Stanford University and was one of the youngest trustees of Stanford University.

 Early life

 Oldman was born in the Manhattan borough of New York City, the son of a pediatrician and a psychologist.
-He was raised in Martinsville, New Jersey.
+He was raised in the Martinsville section of Bridgewater Township, New Jersey and attended Bridgewater-Raritan High School East.
 In high school, he served as president of the National Honor Society and a member of the wrestling team.

-Oldman received his B.A. and M.A. in English from Stanford University, where he graduated Phi Beta Kappa and was initiated into the Sigma Chi Fraternity.
+Oldman received his B.A. and M.A. in English from Stanford University, where he graduated Phi Beta Kappa and was initiated into the Sigma Chi fraternity.
 He also received a J.D. from Stanford Law School, where he won the Hilmer Oehlmann, Jr. Prize for excellence in writing.
 He founded and served as president of the Stanford Wine Circle, a popular campus club hosting tastings with California winemakers.

 Oldman serves or has served on five major boards of Stanford, including its top governing body, the Stanford University Board of Trustees.
 As Stanford Trustee, he served as chairman of the board's Special Committee on Investment Responsibility (SCIR).